AntiKippi/digiRipper/README.md

 The parameter `BOOK_ID` is the ID of the book you want to download.
 It is located in the URL after /ebook/.

 The parameter `PAGES` specifies till which page you want to download this book.
-If you want to download the whole book press the go to last page button.
+If you want to download the whole book leave the parameter emtpy.
+Then the script will try guess the number of pages of the book.
+Alternatively you can get this value by pressing the go to last page button in the digi4school book.
 Then the page count should also be located in the URL (after ?page=).

 The parameter `COOKIE` is the hardest to set.
 It specifies the cookies which should be send to the server when downloading the book.
 To get it in the [Mozilla Firefox](https://www.mozilla.org/firefox/) browser, open the developer tools by pressing <kbd>F12</kbd> and go to the network tab.
 Then reload the page, select the first request popping up in the section below and search for the 'Cookie' field in the request headers on the right.
 Click on the value of this field and copy and paste this value into the `COOKIE` parameter.
 NOTE: You have to adapt the `COOKIE` parameter for every book you download.